 NOTE: This is a year-long commitment and registration for both semesters is required

 The seminar will utilize court decisions, legislative activity, related research, and PSI/CST case materials to explore how the enforcement of constitutional rights operates both in theory and in practice.
 The weekly fall seminar will focus on understanding the constitutional rights implicated at trial in capital and serious criminal prosecutions and understanding how post-conviction doctrines facilitate or fail to facilitate their enforcement.
 In the bi-weekly spring seminar, students in the class will study rights commonly implicated in the prison setting, and various doctrinal obstacles to remedies when such rights are violated.
 The seminar will also seek to develop the skills of students through in-class exercises that engage students in the advocacy required of practicing attorneys and policymakers in this field.

 PSI’s litigation practice focuses primarily on capital, serious criminal and prisoner rights cases in the American South.
-All fieldwork will be devoted to indigent PSI and CST clients, or to counsel of record or amici supporting indigents before the Supreme Court.
-Students will be assigned to case teams in groups of two or three and provide legal research and record-based analysis in a capital, serious habeas, or prison civil rights case.
-It may also be possible for students to travel for one or more of the following reasons: interviewing clients and/or witnesses; performing research in clerks’ offices, libraries or archives; and assisting in court proceedings.
+All fieldwork will be devoted to indigent PSI and CST clients, or to counsel of record or amici supporting indigents.
+Students will be assigned to an attorney’s case team or teams and provide legal research, record analysis, fact investigation, trial prep and/or hearing prep in one or more capital, complex habeas, or prison civil rights cases.
+While the exact nature of the work a particular student is involved in will vary depending on the particular needs of a case at the time, in the past, students have:

 Requirements & Application Process